CryptoHives/.github/profile/README.md

 ## Vision

-A world where .NET developers can rely on **consistent, portable, and auditable cryptography**, independent of OS quirks—while still benefiting from the strongest available randomness sources.
+A world where .NET developers can rely on **consistent, portable, and auditable cryptography**, independent of OS quirks.